Jetchisel/sandbox/README.md

 ##
 * Every user that will call/run HistLog will have the **Files created** in this readme.
 * The script will run and will be called via cron every Minute.
 * The ~/.HistLog file will grow faster because it logs everything every minute.
-Adjust the time in the cron entry.
+* Adjust the time in the cron entry before executing it, should you choose a different time for running HistLog.

 ## Cron entry